TopSPICE/Win32 v7.1 SPECIFICATIONS

 H Current-controlled voltage source (linear, POLY)

-I Independent current source (AM, EXP, FILE, PULSE, PWL, RANDOM, SFAM, SFFM, SIN)
+I Independent current source (AM, EXP, FILE, NOISE, PULSE, PWL, RANDOM, SFAM, SFFM, SIN)

 K Mutual (coupled) inductance, saturable magnetic core